thisisrandy/catan-randomizer/README.md

       is always friendly towards the player of the same color, even where shipping routes are concerned.
 Make sure to agree on whether this is the case beforehand.
+  - The pirate's interaction with _CK_ knights is the same as specified in the
+  - _SF_/_CK_ combination rules.
+In particular:
+    - Knights may move to or be built on any unoccupied intersection of a trade route, including shipping routes.
+    - If active at the beginning of your turn and adjacent to the pirate, a knight may chase the pirate away at the cost of its activation.
 - **Settling Foreign Islands**:
   - Catan chits (_SF_) worth one VP each are awarded for each player's _first_ settlement on each of the _Far Islands only_.
 Settlements on any part of